Kanding light rail station

 Kanding (崁頂站 (Kǎndǐng Zhàn)) is a light rail station of the Danhai light rail, which is operated by New Taipei Metro.
 It is the northwestern terminus of the line, and is located in Tamsui District, New Taipei, Taiwan.

-Kanding Station is the northernmost railway station in Taiwan.
+Kanding station is the northernmost railway station in Taiwan.

 Station overview

-The station is an at-grade station with an island platform.
+This is an at-grade station with an island platform.
 It is located at Shalun Road Section 2 near its intersection with Xinshi 6th Road Section 2.